en de

 HR_author_photo_Edibel

-Meatloaf is a popular comfort food in the U.S. As many people enjoy eating this dish regularly, it’s worth investigating its place in a healthy diet.
-In this article, we review the nutritional content of meatloaf, how healthy it is, and how to add it to your eating plan.
+Meatloaf is a popular comfort food in the U.S. As many people enjoy eating this dish regularly, we decided to investigate its place in a healthy diet.

 While limiting certain foods and counting calories are good weight loss strategies, sometimes turning the spotlight on our favorite recipes is a good place to start.
 It’s possible that your usual home cooking isn’t supporting your journey to optimal health.